HaraldBlab/edgeimpulse-projects/README.md

 ## ei-rooms
 A trained model to detect humidity and temperature in 3 rooms.
 Arduino IDE sample for the Nano 33 BLE sense board.
+## ei-fruits
+A trained model to detect 4 different fruits.
+Arduino IDE 2.0 sample for the ESP32-CAM board.